Anonim9999/cristian-stefan-portofoio.github.io/README.md

 ## Personal Projects
 ### Dijkstra and Time Monitoring algorithms for establishing a timing hierarchy – Pathfinding – Python - [as yet UNLISTED]

-**Summarizing**
+**Summarizing**:
 I applied Dijkstra’s Algorithm to establish a timing hierarchy and optimize pathfinding in GTA San Andreas.

-**Objective**
+**Objective**:
-*The goal was not only to avoid the routes with obstacles like traffic jams or harsh roads but also to examine how different means of transportation significantly impact the traveling time.
+The goal was not only to avoid the routes with obstacles like traffic jams or harsh roads but also to examine how different means of transportation significantly impact the traveling time.
 For instances, the Dijkstra’s Algorithm I implemented was slightly modified to consider just the very first three transportation options displayed and their estimative time-costs (e.g., train – 5 hours; aeroplane – 2 hours; by foot – 7 hours; obstacle – 5 hours) as possible methods of traveling from the given starting vertex to the next one (n vertices) when determining the routes constituents.
 Hence, the constituents (e.g. one airoplane - 5 walks by foot - one train) will dictate the traveling time each route has.
 *Routes could involve either a mix of transportation entities or a single unit.

-**Outcome**
+**Outcome**:
-*Besides calculating the shortest path by considering the spent-time each means of transportation has on a given segment, the algorithm was also capable to deliver a hierarchy that ranks every combination of routes from the shortest one to the longest.
+Besides calculating the shortest path by considering the spent-time each means of transportation has on a given segment, the algorithm was also capable to deliver a hierarchy that ranks every combination of routes from the shortest one to the longest.
 *Hence, additionally I implemented a time monitoring algorithm which had two roles: identifying when a new time lapse arises and finding its specific position into hierarchy.